justinchoi001/liferay-learn-0/commerce/installation-and-upgrades/installation-guide/installation-overview/README.md

 # Installation Overview

-This Installation Overview article is a reference for how to install Liferay Commerce.
 The article details prerequisites, information about required software, installation and deployment, and how to maintain Liferay Commerce.

 Liferay Commerce is built on Liferay DXP 7.1.
 Therefore, it is necessary to install Liferay Digital Experience Platform first before installing Liferay Commerce.